dumux/dumux/examples/2pinfiltration/README.md

                 problem->computePointSourceMap();
             }
 ```
-we leaf the refinement step
+we leave the refinement step
 ```cpp
         }
 ```
-Now we start to calculate the new solution of that time step.
-First we define the old solution as the solution of the previous time step for storage evaluations.
+Now, we start to calculate the new solution of that time step.
+First, we define the old solution as the solution of the previous time step for storage evaluations.
 ```cpp
         assembler->setPreviousSolution(xOld);
 ```
-We solve the non-linear system with time step control
+We solve the non-linear system with time step control.
 ```cpp
         nonLinearSolver.solve(x, *timeLoop);
 ```
-We make the new solution the old solution
+We make the new solution the old solution.
 ```cpp
         xOld = x;
         gridVariables->advanceTimeStep();
 ```
-We advance to the time loop to the next step
+We advance to the time loop to the next step.
 ```cpp
         timeLoop->advanceTimeStep();
 ```